Chapter 19. INFORMATION_SCHEMA Tables

 SELECT * FROM INFORMATION_SCHEMA.STATISTICS

-WHERE table_name = 'tbl_name'
+WHERE table_name = 'tbl_name

-AND table_schema = 'db_name'
+AND table_schema = 'db_name

 SHOW INDEX